 1 I might feel too anxious or sad to leave the house 2 I might forget about the meeting or mix up the date I might get lost on the way there or back What could I do to get around any difficulties? - 1 Make sure in advance that I know my way to the venue meeting.
 Perhaps my neighbour wouldn't mind walking with me once or twice until I feel more confident - 2 Have a back-up plan to make sure I know the way I do my shopping myself in a local shop, so I know the area and can find my way around, but need something just in case.
-Ideas: drawing a map, writing down the landmarks for the way there and back, practising the route a few times with my neighbour - Make sure the meeting is my calendar so that I know when to go Click here to go back to fill in your plan Page 28 My commitment - this is what I will do It is helpful to work through your task step-by-step.
-It might not take many steps, or it might take lots. - Step 1 Find out the date and venue details (ring the phone number given by GP) - Step 2 Write down the meeting in the calendar I commit to go at least four times to give myself a chance to learn the route and see if I actually like the meetings - Step 3 Plan the route using a map - Step 4 Have a practice walk with my neighbour to check the route is correct and note the landmarks - Step 5 Write a step-by-step instruction how to get there and back using the landmarks noted - Step 6 Leave early to avoid feeling rushed and anxious - Step 7 Take a few deep breaths and count to 10 if feeling anxious Click here to go back to fill in your plan Page 28 My Life, My Goals Strategies and solutions from people with dementia
+Ideas: drawing a map, writing down the landmarks for the way there and back, practising the route a few times with my neighbour - 3 Make sure the meeting is my calendar so that I know when to go My commitment - this is what I will do It is helpful to work through your task step-by-step.
+It might not take many steps, or it might take lots. - Step 1 Find out the date and venue details (ring the phone number given by GP) - Step 2 Write down the meeting in the calendar I commit to go at least four times to give myself a chance to learn the route and see if I actually like the meetings - Step 3 Plan the route using a map - Step 4 Have a practice walk with my neighbour to check the route is correct and note the landmarks - Step 5 Write a step-by-step instruction how to get there and back using the landmarks noted - Step 6 Leave early to avoid feeling rushed and anxious - Step 7 Take a few deep breaths and count to 10 if feeling anxious My Life, My Goals Strategies and solutions from people with dementia